M205 Carlton Water Main Renewal Project

 The project includes installing 2.3km of new pipe along Canning Street, between Faraday Street and Park Street.
 Construction works started in August 2019 and are anticipated to be completed in mid-2020.

-Current detour route
+Current bike detour

 City West Water has established a Community Reference Group (CRG) in Carlton/Carlton North as a way to share information with the community about construction impacts, answer questions on construction activities, and contribute to the community project.